HaniaSaid110/Game-of-War/README.md

 A simple web-based implementation of the classic "Game of War" card game.

+**This project is part of Scrimba's API Basics 3: Build a Game (Async JS, Callbacks & Promises) course.**

 ## How to Play

 1. Click **New Deck** to start a new game and shuffle the cards.